ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/model/building-your-own.md

     $my_model->name = 'Bob Bobson';
     $my_model->first_name; // Bob

-NOTE: **Note:** These methods break the camelCase naming convention in order to match the snake_case property names.
-It also serves as a clear indicator that these methods should not be called directly, even internally: always use `setProperty()`.
+**Note:** These methods break the camelCase naming convention in order to match the snake_case property names.
+It also serves as a clear indicator that these methods should not be called directly, even internally.
 When setting properties manually you should take care to use _setRawProperty_, which will correctly track changes to the property.

 ## Typed Columns